nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 <hr/>

-In this post we will learn
+In this post we will learn to
-* Setting python in Ubuntu inside WSL
+* Set up python in Ubuntu inside WSL
 * Install multiple python versions using deadsnakes ppa
-* Running python in WSL (Windows Subsystem for Linux)
+* Run python in WSL (Windows Subsystem for Linux)
 * Visual Studio Code (VS Code) support for WSL
-* Setting up virtual environments for python projects
+* Set up virtual environments for python projects
 * `update-alternatives` command for aliasing python version with `python` command

 ## What is WSL